TradeMe/tractor/plugins/screen-size/README.md

 module.exports = {
     screenSizes: {
         sm: { width: 360, height: 480 }, // When a test is tagged with #sm, it will run at 360x840
-        md: 768 // When a test is tagged with #md, it will run at 768x1000 }
+        md: 768, // When a test is tagged with #md, it will run at 768x1000
+        lg: 'maximise' // When a test is tagged with #lg, it will run at max browser size
+        default: 'lg' // When a test is not taggged, if will use the `lg` configuration and run at max browser size }
 };
 ```